CSCIX691DAL/lobster-detection/README.md

 ### Proposed Solution:
 - Collect a proper dataset of lobster photos.
 - Label Images in CVAT or Roboflow Annotate.
-- Export annotated data set to Darknet YOLOv4.
+- ~~Export annotated data set to Darknet YOLOv4.~~ Not implemented, teachablemachine.withgoogle.com tensorflow training process was used instead.
-- Run dataset through roboflow training module.
+- ~~Run dataset through Roboflow training module.~~ Roboflow's training features require payment, where as teachable machine is free.
-- Export our trained images and bounding boxes in the YOLO Darknet format, using Roboflow.
+- ~~Export our trained images and bounding boxes in the YOLO Darknet format, using Roboflow.~~ Export format ended up being different that YOLO.
-- Convert YOLOv4 to TFlite’s weighted system.
+- ~~Convert YOLOv4 to TFlite’s weighted system.~~
 - Write code to sort data from the API.
-- Convert Darknet Model to TensorFlow Lite.
+- ~~Convert Darknet Model to TensorFlow Lite.~~ Dartket was not implemented.
 - Deploy on Device.

 ### Purpose <a name="purpose"></a>

 Real time object recognition has a wide variety of applications in both science and industry.
 An application such as the one developed by the group could conceivably exntended and used by scientists or researchers to perform real-time analysis of the behaviour, location, and population of lobsters in either a wild or contained setting.
 The aquaculture industry has uses for machine vision in machinery used processing facilities for picking and sorting lobsters from bycatch.
-Real time object recognition could be used by governments and compliance agencies to recognize violations of aquaculture harvesting laws and regulations, through imagery obtained by enforced video surveillance on fishing vessels.

 ### Technology Stack <a name="technologyStack"></a>